Our Mission: “Provide for and continuously improve the health, happiness and fortunes

 Treasurer (Sweetwater)

-Glenn has been volunteering at the MCFA Thrift Store for about 5 years now.
+Glenn has been volunteering at the MCFA Thrift Store for several years now.
 “By helping out at the store, I can help with the objective of making money to support the shelter operations,” Glenn said.

 Jim Barrett